OrkoHunter/orkohunter/content/blog/why-dont-you-move-abroad/why-dont-you-move-abroad.md

 In this blog post I want to add more colors to my answer.
 Hope some of you relate with this, especially if you are someone like me considering your decision of moving abroad or moving back.

-But first, let me take you back to my teens when life was much simpler and Physics was the most favorite thing in life.
+But first, let me take you back to my teens when life was much simpler and Physics was my most favorite thing in life.

 ## The IIT Dream